LHC Group, Inc. (NASDAQ:LHCG) Shares Acquired by Great Diamond Partners LLC

 NASDAQ LHCG opened at $215.90 on Wednesday.
 The company has a debt-to-equity ratio of 0.01, a current ratio of 0.99 and a quick ratio of 0.99.
 The company’s 50 day simple moving average is $213.49 and its 200 day simple moving average is $207.83.
 LHC Group, Inc. has a 12 month low of $100.00 and a 12 month high of $236.81.
 The company has a market capitalization of $6.82 billion, a P/E ratio of 65.62, a PEG ratio of 2.53 and a beta of 0.46.

 LHCG has been the subject of a number of analyst reports.
-Truist boosted their target price on shares of LHC Group from $245.00 to $260.00 in a research note on Tuesday, January 5th.
-Oppenheimer restated a “buy” rating on shares of LHC Group in a research report on Tuesday, November 17th.
+Oppenheimer reissued a “buy” rating on shares of LHC Group in a research note on Tuesday, November 17th.
+Credit Suisse Group started coverage on shares of LHC Group in a research report on Monday.
+They set an “outperform” rating and a $255.00 price target on the stock.
 Zacks Investment Research downgraded shares of LHC Group from a “buy” rating to a “hold” rating and set a $228.00 price target on the stock. in a research report on Tuesday, November 3rd.
-Finally, Credit Suisse Group started coverage on shares of LHC Group in a research report on Monday.
-They set an “outperform” rating and a $255.00 price target on the stock.
+Finally, Truist boosted their price target on shares of LHC Group from $245.00 to $260.00 in a research report on Tuesday, January 5th.
 Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
 LHC Group presently has a consensus rating of “Buy” and an average target price of $212.09.

 LHC Group Profile